Why Executive Income Protection?

 Accident & Sickness

-You cease working due to any accident or sickness which prevents you from completing your job role.
+The policy holder ceases working due to an accident or sickness which prevents them from carrying out their job role.

 The Incapacity Risk:

 1 in 10 people have been unable to work due to illness or injury for +6 months (The Guardian/Unum Survey, 2011).